Lecture 11: Weighted Shortest Path#

 Overview#

-• BFS is a single source shortest-paths problem
+single source shortest-paths

 Variants#

-• the weight of a path p=(v0, v1, v2,..., vk) as w(p) is the sum of weights of its constituent edges: \(w(p) = \sum_{i=1}^{k}w(v_{i-1}, v_i)\)
+is the sum of weights of its constituent edges: \(w(p) = \sum_{i=1}^{k}w(v_{i-1}, v_i)\)define the

-• define the shortest-path weight \(\delta(u,v)\) from \(u\) to \(v\) by \(\delta(u,v) = min{w(p): u\rightarrow v} \ \text{if path exist else}\ \infty\)
+\(\delta(u,v)\) from \(u\) to \(v\) by \(\delta(u,v) = min{w(p): u\rightarrow v} \ \text{if path exist else}\ \infty\)a

-• a shortest path from \(u\) to \(v\) is then defined as any path p with weight $w(p) = \delta(u,v).
+from \(u\) to \(v\) is then defined as any pathp

-• all-pairs shortest-paths problem: Find a shortest path from \(u\) to \(v\) for every pair of vertices \(u\) and \(v\).
+: Find a shortest path from \(u\) to \(v\) for every pair of vertices \(u\) and \(v\).
 Although we can solve this problem by running a single- source algorithm once from each vertex, we usually can solve it faster. (later in XXX)

 Negative-weight edges#

-• the weight of the cyclic path is negative
+:the weight of the cyclic path is negative

-• If the graph contains a negative-weight cycle reachable from \(s\), however, shortest-path weights are not well defined.
+If the graph contains a negative-weight cycle reachable from \(s\), however, shortest-path weights are not well defined.

-• No path from \(s\) to a vertex on the cycle can be a shortest path—we can always find a path with lower weight by following the proposed “shortest” path and then traversing the negative-weight cycle.
+No path from \(s\) to a vertex on the cycle can be a shortest path—we can always find a path with lower weight by following the proposed “shortest” path and then traversing the negative-weight cycle.

-• If there is a negative-weight cycle on some path from \(s\) to \(v\), we define \(\delta(s,v)=\infty\).
+If there is a negative-weight cycle on some path from \(s\) to \(v\), we define \(\delta(s,v)=\infty\).

-• Some shortest-paths algorithms, such as Dijkstra’s algorithm, assume that all edge weights in the input graph are nonnegative, as in the road-map example.
+Some shortest-paths algorithms, such as Dijkstra’s algorithm, assume that all edge weights in the input graph are nonnegative, as in the road-map example.

-• Others, such as the Bellman-Ford algorithm, allow negative-weight edges in the in- put graph and produce a correct answer as long as no negative-weight cycles are reachable from the source.
+Others, such as the Bellman-Ford algorithm, allow negative-weight edges in the in- put graph and produce a correct answer as long as no negative-weight cycles are reachable from the source.

-• Typically, if there is such a negative-weight cycle, the algorithm can detect and report its existence.
+Typically, if there is such a negative-weight cycle, the algorithm can detect and report its existence.

 Representing shortest paths#

-• similar to BFS trees
+similar to BFS trees

-• shortest paths are not necessarily unique, and neither are shortest-trees.
+shortest paths are not necessarily unique, and neither are shortest-trees.

 Relaxation#

-• for each vertex \(v \in V\), we maintain an attribute \(v.d\), which is an upper bound on the weight of a shortest path from source \(s\) to \(v\).
+for each vertex \(v \in V\), we maintain an attribute \(v.d\), which is an upper bound on the weight of a shortest path from source \(s\) to \(v\).

-• initialize the shortest-path estimates and predecessors in \(o(V)\) time
+initialize the shortest-path estimates and predecessors in \(o(V)\) time

 def initialize_single_source(G,s):